-Mrs Smith is also available to help answer any further questions you may have about your child's needs.
+The Inclusion team is also available to help answer any further questions you may have about your child's needs.
 Please speak to the office to arrange an appointment.

 All information from outside agencies will be shared with you personally or through written reports.